venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/examples/kernel/test_undefined_abort.md

 This example shows the how custom data abort handler be implemented in the user application.

 Provides information about the undef exception
-1. `address`: Instruction causing the exception
+1. `lr`: Link Register when the exception occurred
 2. `spsr`: Saved Program Status Register

 \note Please refer to R5F TRM for more information